-When you first started your business, like many entrepreneurs, you may have used your personal assets for startup capital, or may have secured a business loan based on personal assets.
+When you first started your business, like many entrepreneurs, you may have used your assets for startup capital or may have secured a business loan based on personal assets.

-Therefore, separation of both these expenses is a very necessary exercise.
+Therefore, the separation of both these expenses is a very necessary exercise.
 Some of the reasons why this exercise should be carried out: